 Modified Cars Specialist Production are defined as cars complying with S.13.2,13.3-13.5,13.6.2,13.3-13.9.
 Must have been available to the general public and originally designed for use on the public highway in road legal form.
 It must have been manufactured in the required production numbers 20 per year.

 Sports Libre Cars must comply with S.14 and Racing cars with S.15.

-Rally Cars must comply with R.46-49 AND S.14.
-Included in the latter Category would be Group B cars, any cars without the original engine block of the model entered, and car with a transmission layout not as originally specified for that model, or a Specialist Rally Car without an engine complying with S.12.6.2.
+Rally Cars must comply with R.46-49 and S.14.
+Included in the latter Category would be Group B cars, any cars without the original engine block of the model entered, and car with a transmission layout not as originally specified for that model, or a Specialist Rally Car without an engine complying with S.13.6.2.
 They need not be taxed.

 The onus of responsibility for the eligibility of vehicles competing in the championship rests with the Entrant/Competitor.
 In the event of a dispute concerning the compliance of a vehicle to the regulations, the onus will be on the competitor to satisfy the organisers, NOT the organisers to prove compliance.

 Event Organisers are urged to use the above class structure.

 Tyre wrapping with single use plastic is not allowed during the events.